-Understanding IP Ratings: Ask the PTR Pros
+Understanding IP Ratings Charts: Ask the PTR Pros

-There are usually two numbers on an IP rating.
+There are usually two numbers in an IP rating.
 The first is a code for dust/debris ingress and the second is water/moisture.
 In other words, it’s how dust-proof and waterproof a tool or other product is.
 And yes, the higher the number, the more protection it has.

-IP Rating Code Breakdown
+IP Rating Code Breakdown – The IP Ratings Charts

 Dust Resistance – The First Number